mlnoga/go-imap-backup/README.md

 # go-imap-backup

-Backup emails from an IMAP server to local files, optionally deleting older messages.
+Backup emails from an IMAP server to local storage, optionally deleting older messages.

 ## Usage